In These Shoes?

-"In These Shoes?" is a song by British singer and songwriter Kirsty MacColl, which was released in 2000 as the second single from her fifth studio album Tropical Brainstorm.
-It was written by MacColl and Pete Glenister, and produced by MacColl, Glenister and Dave Ruffy.
+"In These Shoes?" is a song by British singer and songwriter Kirsty MacColl, released by V2 Records on 13 March 2000 as the second single from her fifth studio album, Tropical Brainstorm.
+It was written by MacColl and Pete Glenister, and was produced by MacColl, Glenister and Dave Ruffy.

 Background

-The song samples "Spanish Grease", a track written by Willie Bobo and Melvin Lastie, and first recorded by Bobo in 1965.
+The song heavily samples "Spanish Grease", a track written by Willie Bobo and Melvin Lastie, and first recorded by Bobo in 1965.
 During an appearance on Later... with Jools Holland, MacColl said of the song: "It's about being a fashion victim; being a slave to fashion and crippling yourself in the process."

 "In These Shoes?" reached number 81 in the UK Singles Chart in March 2000, which provided MacColl with her last entry on the chart, discounting future re-entries of her collaboration with The Pogues, "Fairytale of New York".
 "In These Shoes?" gained strong airplay on BBC Radio 2, but received little or no attention from other stations in the UK including Independent Local Radio.
 In the final week of March 2000, the song was played 15 times on Radio Two, making it the station's second most-played song that week, but it had only picked up a further 14 plays on stations monitored by Music Control UK.

+The chorus is in Spanish: "No le gusta caminar, No puede montar a caballo, Cómo se puede bailar, Es un escándalo" and translates as "She doesn't like to walk, She can't ride a horse, How can she dance, It's a scandal."

 Music video

 A music video was filmed to promote the single.
 It was directed by Ben Unwin and produced by Sally Collins.
+The comical video features several young, uncouth, working class women getting drunk in bars in various "girls night out" scenarios, including a typical "hen party", as they mime along to the lyrics of the song as if revealing their sexual misadventures to each other.
+MacColl herself makes a brief cameo, congratulating the bride-to-be and then dancing in a conga line in the same bar.

 In the book My Kirsty – End of the Fairytale, MacColl's former manager Frank Murray recalled of the video: "We both watched it together and she thought it was so funny – she loved the fact that she barely appears in it."